jtsampson/ant-stuff/README.md

 Just read the `ansi.color` file to define your colors.
 You can install this file wherever you want.
 Read the `antrc_pre.bat` file and `ant manual` for configuration.

-On Windows, the Ant wrapper batch-file invokes '%USERGOME%'\antrc_pre.bat at the start
+On Windows, the Ant wrapper batch-file invokes `%USERHOME%`\antrc_pre.bat at the start

 Have fun building with ant.